 Music Teacher Interviews

-Interview with Chyleen Lauritzen, President of the Arizona State Music Teachers Association
+Interview with Chyleen Lauritzen, Former President of the Arizona State Music Teachers Association

-We recently had the opportunity to interview Chyleen Lauritzen, President of the Arizona State Music Teachers Association and teacher of piano and organ.
+We had the opportunity to interview piano and organ teacher Chyleen Lauritzen, who at the time of the interview was President of the Arizona State Music Teachers Association.
 She gave us excellent ideas and advice about teaching music and becoming a music teacher.